noelantonyalex05/RSMS-Activity-Point-Calculator/README.md

 ## Why this exists

-The RSMS "Activity Point Form" only shows submissions for one Class Code
-+ Category combination at a time, with no overview page.
+The RSMS "Activity Point Form" only shows submissions for one Class Code and Category combination at a time, with no overview page.
 Checking your total points means clicking through every combination by hand.
 This script does that for you and builds a formatted report.